sa4s-serc/HarmonE/index.md

 Machine learning powers much of what we use every day, but keeping the models that these systems use reliable and energy-efficient over time isn’t easy.
 Models drift, data changes, and retraining too often can drain resources.
 Retraining models too often wastes energy and resources, while doing too little can hurt performance.

 **HarmonE** is our solution: an architectural approach that helps machine learning pipelines adapt on their own.
 It monitors accuracy, energy use, and data shifts to keep things running smoothly.
-It only takes action when needed—based on sustainability goals set in advance.
+It only takes action when needed, based on sustainability goals set in advance.

 We tested HarmonE on a city’s traffic system using a digital twin.
 It adapted to new conditions while saving energy and maintaining performance.
-After all, sustainability isn’t just about quick fixes—it’s about building systems that can maintain their performance over time, even as conditions evolve.
+After all, sustainability isn’t just about quick fixes; it’s about building systems that can maintain their performance over time, even as conditions evolve.

 ---